-Stage IV: There is disseminated (multifocal) involvement, meaning that the lymphoma has spread throughout more than one area.
+Stage IV.
+There is disseminated (multifocal) involvement, meaning that the lymphoma has spread throughout more than one area of the body.
 Common sites for disseminated disease include the liver, bone marrow, or lungs.

-Recurrent: Recurrent lymphoma is lymphoma that comes back after treatment.
+Recurrent.
+Recurrent lymphoma is lymphoma that has come back after treatment.
 Lymphoma may return in the area where it first started or in another part of the body.
 Recurrence may occur shortly after the first treatment or years later.
 If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.

-- Having low blood albumin (a type of protein) levels (less than 4 g/L)
+- Having low blood albumin (a type of protein) levels, defined as less than 4 g/L

-- Having low hemoglobin (red blood cell count) (less than 10.5 g/dL)
+- Having low hemoglobin (red blood cell count), defined as less than 10.5 g/dL

 - Being a male